 Whether it’s painting or photography, learning isn’t only a fun way to improve confidence and boost wellbeing, but it’s also a great way to gauge your compatibility with your date.

-You don’t have to invest in a lot of expensive equipment to try something new – and you don’t need to go to an in person class, as there are countless creative skills that you can learn from home.
+You don’t have to invest in a lot of expensive equipment to try something new – and you don’t need to go to an in-person class, as there are countless creative skills that you can learn from home.

-Even if neither of you is very good at whatever new skill you try, you can bond over that and have a laugh at your efforts.
+Even if neither of you is very good at whatever new skill you try, you can bond over that and laugh at your efforts.
 And if one or both of you discover that you’re a bit of a natural, you might have found a new hobby to enjoy.

 13. Volunteer together